junwon-seo/junwon-seo.github.io/_pages/about.md

 -----
 I am an ethusiastic researcher of Metal Additive Manufacturing (AM), specifically Powder Bed Fusion (PBF) of Nickel-based Superalloys.
 My goal is to make AM reliable and approachable enough that it can be an eco-friendly manufacturing method for everyday things.

-Prior to joining Carnegie Mellon, I was an undergraduate intern at the [IBS](https://www.ibs.re.kr/eng.do) (Institute for Basic Science), post-graduate resaercher at [Max Planck Institute](https://www.mpg.de/en) and a machine learning Intern at [KIST](https://www.kist.re.kr/eng/index.do) (Korea Institute of Science and Technology).
+Prior to joining Carnegie Mellon, I was an undergraduate intern at [IBS](https://www.ibs.re.kr/eng.do) (the Institute for Basic Science) in Ulsan, Korea, a post-graduate resaercher at [Max Planck Institute](https://www.mpg.de/en) in Dresden, Germany, and a machine learning Intern at [KIST](https://www.kist.re.kr/eng/index.do) (Korea Institute of Science and Technology) in Seoul, Korea.

 My , Microstructure Characterization, Energy Applications, Computational Materials Science, Computer Vision, Large Language Models